VeritasSoftware/LiveHealthChecks/README.md

 The sample web app is containerized & there is an docker image you can download from **DockerHub**.

+#### Certificate files

+You may need to replace the **certificate files** (in the `/etc/nginx` folder of the docker image) with your own, if they have expired.

+The new certificate should have the same name as the existing one.

+The certificate files needed to be replaced are:

+- `livehealthchecks.ui.crt`
+- `livehealthchecks.ui.key`
+- `livehealthchecks.ui.pem`

 ![**Sample Monitoring web app - LiveHealthChecks.UI**](/Docs/LiveHealthChecks-UI.jpg)

 #### Blazor Web Assembly sample app